Ishaanrana15/Student-Entrance-Exam-Performance/README.md

 I recently conducted an in-depth analysis of student performance on an entrance examination using Python and data analytics. 📊 The goal?
 To identify key factors influencing success and provide data-driven insights for students and educators.

 🔍 Key Findings:
-✅ Certain subjects had a stronger correlation with overall scores.\n ✅ Performance trends varied across different demographics.
+✅ Certain subjects had a stronger correlation with overall scores.
+✅ Performance trends varied across different demographics.
 ✅ Time spent on preparation played a significant role in outcomes.